Ngā Pūtahitanga / Crossings:A Joint Conference of SAHANZ and the Australasian UHPH Group

 Abstracts were due in by 28 February 2022 and have now closed.

 We received 115 abstracts, of which 104 have been accepted.
-In February, more than 2/3 of those who submitted abstracts said that they hope to attend the conference in-person.
-We are therefore continuing to plan for a hybrid conference, with a full programme in Auckland including tours, a dinner and other networking opportunities.
+To date, 71 papers have been accepted through the double-blind refereeing process.
+The conference will run in hybrid mode, with more than 2/3 of those whose papers have been accepted advising that they will be attending in-person.
+We are planning a full programme in Auckland with tours, a dinner and other networking opportunities.

 Those whose abstracts have been accepted are now welcome to develop their work as a paper of up to 5,000 words, including endnotes formatted using Chicago.